canine aggression

 the canine ladder of aggressiionCanine Ladder of Aggression

 The canine ladder of aggression is a concept used to understand and interpret the escalating behaviors dogs might display when they feel threatened or stressed.
-This concept helps dog owners to recognize the early signs of discomfort in dogs to prevent escalation to more serious aggressive behaviors.

 The ladder includes a range of behaviors, starting with mild, subtle signs of stress and moving towards overt aggression.